Bourkekev/ms1-music-school/README.md

 - [Contact page desktop wireframe](https://github.com/Bourkekev/ms1-music-school/blob/master/wireframes/Contact%20-%20Music%20School.png)

 ### Surface
 This is the sensory design section of a website, or how it looks, feels and sounds.
 I wanted the design to be clean and the colour scheme to be light and refreshing.
+I created a moodboard from research of colours, styles and components that I liked the look of.
+You can see that [moodboard here](https://github.com/Bourkekev/ms1-music-school/blob/master/design/ms1-moodboard.jpg)

 I decided on a pastel green as Green makes you feel optimistic and refreshed, and Green symbolizes health, new beginnings and wealth, according to [this article on 99 designs](https://99designs.ie/blog/tips/how-color-impacts-emotions-and-behaviors/).
 This would be my primary colour.

 Also Spotify, currently the largest music streaming service in the world uses green in it's logo and designs, which likely represents freshness and vitality, something essential to a music brand.
 For reference see point 29 here - (https://piktochart.com/blog/inspirational-brand-colors/).
 However, I did not want it as vibrant or bright as the Spotify green, and leaning more toward the blue spectrum more like AirBnb.